William Bolcom: Song cycles

 Bolcom has written a number of song cycles.
-A very large portion of these song cycles were cabarets with lyrics by librettist/lyricist Arnold Weinstein and meant to be sung by mezzo-soprano Joan Morris, William Bolcom's wife.
-These 24 cabarets were released in four volumes from the 1970s to the 1990s and were released all together on CD.
+Many of these were cabarets with lyrics by librettist/lyricist Arnold Weinstein and meant to be sung by mezzo-soprano Joan Morris, William Bolcom's wife.
+These 24 cabarets were released in four volumes from the 1970s to the 1990s. and were released all together on CD.
 From the Diary of Sally Hemings, a song cycle for voice and piano, is a collaboration with playwright/librettist Sandra Seaton.
 Among Bolcom's other song cycles, the most well-known is his setting of William Blake's Songs of Innocence and of Experience.
 The recording of this massive work was estimated at $375,000 USD and its length stands at about two and a half hours..

 Songs of Innocence and of Experience

 Bolcom's setting of William Blake's Songs of Innocence and of Experience, a three-hour work for soloists, choruses, and orchestra, was a culmination of 25 years of work on the piece.